 Planning to include General Assembly (GA) video at an event at your congregation or elsewhere?
 Technical problems (either at GA or at your event) may interfere with even the best-laid plans.
 Test as much as possible before your event, and be prepared with a backup plan (show previous events instead of live-streaming video, or plan a discussion or other activity in case the technology just doesn’t work).

+Publicly streamed events include General Sessions and the three Major Worships (Service of the Living Tradition, Synergy Bridging Service, and the Sunday Morning Service).
 You can show a GA video live, as it's occurring, or stream it later.

 Depending on how you stream your online events, you have several options: